Heart Palpitations in Pregnancy

 What causes pregnancy heart palpitations?

 During pregnancy, many changes happen that affect your entire body, including your heart and blood vessels.
 Over the course of pregnancy, your blood volume increases by almost 50%.
 This means your heart has to work harder to pump blood through your body.
-It sends much of this blood to your growing fetus (unborn baby).
+It sends much of this blood to your growing fetus.
 Your heart rate speeds up to get the job done.

 Many factors can increase your risk of heart palpitations when you’re pregnant.
 They include: